Back to Publications

 4. When the permit was issued (timing is everything; calling within 48 hours of approval means catching the builder before they shop the framing package).

-The Alternative: Exclusivity and Fractional Sales
+The Alternative: Outsourced Outside Sales

 Instead of risking $100,000+ on a single employee, yards are partnering with outsourced teams that provide a dedicated outside sales representative who prospects exclusively in their metro area.

-This rep works entirely inside a specialized system like BuildMapper, pulling fresh permits daily, building rapport with custom home builders, qualifying opportunities, and delivering structural building plans directly to the lumber yard's estimator.
+With Outsourced Outside Sales, this rep works entirely inside a specialized system like BuildMapper, pulling fresh permits daily, building rapport with custom home builders, qualifying opportunities, and delivering structural building plans directly to the lumber yard's estimator.

 The yard does not manage payroll, recruitment, truck maintenance, or CRM licenses.
 They simply do what they do best: quote the plans, close the deal, and deliver the lumber.

-Proof in the Yard: Country Lumber
+Outsourced Outside Sales in the Wild: Country Lumber

 The results?